tanguilp/asteroid/README.md

 Asteroid is an OAuth2 server designed for performance, extensibility and maintenability.
 It benefits from the high performances and reliability of the Erlang Virtual Machine.

+## Project status

+This project is **no longer maintained** and is not suitable for use in production.
+In particular, the identity backend (`AttributeRepository`) is buggy, does not support SQL databases and needs a major rewrite.
+Other components (such as object stores, crypto backend, ...) and the whole application would need some rewriting too.

+It is unlikely the author will find time to work on this project in the future.

 ## Protocol support

 Asteroid supports the following specifications: